 - b.
 For a written complaint, Medica will provide written notice of its first level of review decision to you within 30 days from initial receipt of your complaint. - c.
 If Medica's first level of review decision upholds the initial decision made by Medica, you have a right to request a second level review.
 The second level of review, as described below, must be exhausted before you have the right to submit a request for external review. - 2.
 Complaints that involve a medical necessity review by Medica: - a.
 Your complaint must be made within one year following Medica's initial decision and may be made orally or in writing. - b.
-Medica will provide written notice of its first level of review decision to you and your attending provider within 30 calendar days from receipt of your complaint. - c.
+Medica will provide written notice of its first level of review decision to you and your attending provider within 15 days from receipt of your complaint.
+If Medica cannot provide its determination within 15 days, Medica may take an additional 4 days and will notify you of the extension and the reason relating to it. - c.
 When an initial decision by Medica does not grant a prior authorization request made before or during an ongoing service, and your attending provider believes that Medica's decision warrants an expedited review, you or your attending provider will have the opportunity to request an expedited review by telephone.
 Alternatively, if Medica concludes that a delay could seriously jeopardize your life, health or ability to regain maximum function or could subject you to severe pain that cannot be adequately managed without the care or treatment you are requesting, Medica will process your claim as an expedited review.
 In such cases, Medica will notify you and your attending provider by telephone of its decision no later than 72 hours after receiving the request. - d.
 If Medica's first level of review decision upholds the initial decision made by Medica, you have a right to request a second level of review or submit a written request for external review as described in this section.
 The second level of review is optional and you may submit a request for external review without exhausting the second level of review. - e.
 If your complaint involves Medica's decision to reduce or terminate an ongoing course of treatment that Medica previously approved, the treatment will be covered pending the outcome of the review process.